god-is-a-crab/nrf24l01-commands/README.md

 # nRF24L01 Commands

+The nRF24L01 is a wideband 2.4Ghz RF IC.
+It is controlled by commands sent over SPI.

 This crate provides:
 - Bitfield definitions for nRF24L01 registers
 - A friendly API for generating SPI byte sequences for nRF24L01 commands